 For many streams in the state, fecal coliform limits vary according to the seasons.
-This stream, however, is designated for the use of contact recreation.
-For this use, the pollutant standard is constant throughout the year.
+This stream is designated for the use of secondary contact recreation.
+For this use, the pollutant standard changes seasonally.

 Because the model was established for an 11-year time span, it took into account all of the seasons within the calendar years from 1985 to 1995.
 The extended time period allowed the simulation of many different atmospheric conditions such as rainy and dry periods and high and low temperatures.
 It also allowed seasonal critical conditions to be simulated.